liebermeister/model-balancing/README.md

 Python: To run model balancing in python, your model and input data need to be encoded in a json file format.
 To convert model and data files (in SBML / SBtab formats) into this json file format, you can use a matlab function (see the demo script matlab/demo/demo_cmb_experimental_data.m).

+Example data and model files can be found in the folder "resources".

 ## Dependencies
 ### Matlab
 - [SBML toolbox](http://sbml.org/Software/SBMLToolbox) (optional - needed only if SBML files are used)